 As holders of LNG and LPG storage permits, natural gas and LPG transportation permits, natural gas distribution permits and electric power generation permits, our activities in Mexico are governed by the Mexican Constitution together with a diverse body of laws, regulations, general provisions, guidelines and official technical standards.
 Although the Mexican Constitution restricts natural gas exploration and production activities in Mexico to the Mexican state, private sector enterprises such as ours are allowed to participate in the natural gas midstream and downstream industry.
-We are also subject to other laws applicable to Mexican stock companies, and, after the offering, we will be governed by standards applicable to issuers of securities registered with the RNV.
+We are also subject to other laws applicable to Mexican stock companies and are governed by standards applicable to issuers of securities registered with the RNV.